-UAE publishes official guide to the Mutual Agreement Procedure (MAP)
+UAE Issues Official Guide to Mutual Agreement Procedure (MAP)

 July 9, 2025

-In June 2025, the Ministry of Finance of the United Arab Emirates (UAE) issued its first official guide to the Mutual Agreement Procedure (MAP), a framework designed to resolve double taxation disputes arising from the application of bilateral tax treaties.
-Published in PDF format on its website, the guide consolidates the internal rules and criteria relating to eligibility, terms, and obligations of both the taxpayer and the tax authorities during the process.
+In June 2025, the United Arab Emirates (UAE) Ministry of Finance issued its first official guide to the Mutual Agreement Procedure (MAP), a framework designed to resolve double taxation disputes arising from the application of bilateral tax treaties.
+Published in PDF format on its website, this guide consolidates the internal rules and criteria related to eligibility, terms, and obligations of both the taxpayer and the tax authorities during the process.

-What is the MAP and what is its scope in the UAE?
+What Is the MAP and Its Scope in the UAE?

-The MAP is a treaty-based mechanism (generally in Article 25 of the OECD Model Convention) that allows taxpayers to request the intervention of the competent tax authorities when they consider that taxation has occurred that is not in accordance with bilateral treaties, without having to go directly to local courts.
+The MAP is a treaty-based mechanism (generally in Article 25 of the OECD Model Convention) that allows taxpayers to request the intervention of the competent tax authorities when they consider the taxation imposed is inconsistent with bilateral treaties, regardless of a direct local court’s ruling.

-In this context, the Ministry of Finance of the UAE acts as the competent authority (UAE CPM), while the Federal Tax Authority (FTA) is responsible for implementing adjustments once an agreement has been reached.
+In this context, the UAE Ministry of Finance is the competent authority (UAE CA), while the Federal Tax Authority (FTA) is responsible for implementing adjustments after agreeing.

-• Transfer pricing adjustments without the corresponding deduction on the counterparty.
+• Transfer Pricing adjustments without the corresponding deduction on the other side.

-• Disputes over the attribution of profits to a permanent establishment.
+• Conflicts over the attribution of profits from a permanent establishment.

-• Issues relating to abuse rules or treaty interpretation.
+• Issues relating to abuse of rules or treaty interpretation.

-The deadline for filing the claim begins from the first notification of the disputed tax act, generally with a limit of three years, although the taxpayer may file the claim proactively if it anticipates a divergence.
+The deadline for filing a claim begins from the first notification of the disputed tax act, generally with a three-year limit.
+Conversely, taxpayers may file a claim proactively if they anticipate a divergence.

-The taxpayer files the application directly with the UAE CA, in English or Arabic, including:
+The taxpayer files the request directly with the UAE CA, in English or Arabic, including:

 • Summary of the facts and dispute.